 For many fertile women, LH levels will increase and reach peak (at between 25-45 mIU/mL) 24-36 hours before ovulation and drop after ovulation.
 Progesterone, and its urine metabolite PDG, will increase and reach peak (at above 5ug/mL) around 5 days after ovulation.
 If fertilization does not occur, progesterone levels will drop before the next period.
 Otherwise, levels remain high until the end of the pregnancy term.
 HCG levels will increase gradually after fertilization to a detection level (25 mIU/mL) after pregnancy and will stay high throughout.Tracking these three hormones at the right time will help you know when the best time to get pregnant is and to know when you are pregnant earlier.

 Most women know that LH tests are commonly used as ovulation tests and that HCG tests are simply another name for pregnancy tests.
-However, most women don’t know about progesterone tests.
-Progesterone tests used to only be available at the doctor's office, as it is an effective additional test for potential fertility issues.
-However, it is now available for at-home testing with Easy@Home Progesterone (PDG) Tests.
+However, many women don’t know about testing for progesterone.
+Women can confirm ovulation by monitoring their rise in progesterone with progesterone tests or with BBT (basal body temperature) tracking.
+(Learn more about BBT here.)

-Although LH levels will not remain high after pregnancy, it is important to remember that the chemical makeup of HCG is very similar to that of LH.
-While pregnancy tests can tell the difference between LH and HCG, ovulation tests cannot.
-Therefore, an ovulation test may show a positive result if you have HCG levels that are at or above an LH test's detection sensitivity for LH because it will detect high levels of the HCG hormone.
+Although LH levels will not remain high after pregnancy, note that the chemical makeup of HCG is very similar to that of LH.
+While pregnancy tests can tell the difference between LH and hCG, ovulation tests cannot.
+Therefore, an ovulation test may show a false positive result from a cross reaction f you have hCG levels that are at or above an LH test's detection sensitivity for LH at the very end of your cycle.

 Knowledge is power!
 Now that you understand the function and the importance of these three important fertility hormones, you can take charge of your fertility process!